 We too have launched a Buzz Lightyear toy into space.
-In this case, we were working with LadBaby and eBay to auction the beloved toy off in order to raise money for charity Together For Short Lives, a wonderful organisation who support children with life-threatening and life-limiting conditions and their families to make the most of every moment they have together.
+In this case, we were working with LadBaby and eBay to auction the beloved toy off in order to raise money for charity Together For Short Lives, a wonderful organisation that support children with life-threatening and life-limiting conditions and their families to make the most of every moment they have together.
 Their work involved campaigning for care reform measures that will benefit seriously ill children, offering financial and emotional support and organising events that create lasting happy memories together.

 While these are undoubtedly some of the most unusual things that have been sent into space, there are plenty of other odd objects that didn't make the list.
 What's more, there's plenty of room up there.
 In over 500 launches, we've sent up some pretty strange items and we're always excited to conduct the next unusual flight.
 Learn about our other launches and get in touch today right here!